Fear, Anger and Guilt Drives Our Clients' Symptoms: Insight Hypnosis Neutralizes Them

 Age regression in itself does not directly address the anger that our clients are feeling.
 This is why we need to provide our clients with a process in which they can completely neutralize it.

 In this "Forgiveness of Others" phase, we help our clients to express the feelings they have about how this person has hurt them and guide them into a state of forgiveness.
 This is done by suggesting that they are with the "offender."
-And, the hypnotherapist facilitates the exchange between the two, with the client taking on both the role of the Self and the Offender.
+And, the hypnotist facilitates the exchange between the two, with the client taking on both the role of the Self and the Offender.
 The somnambulistic client easily switches between the two roles through the suggestions made by the client.
-It is as simple as having the hypnotherapist say, "Now be the offender and respond."
+It is as simple as having the hypnotist say, "Now be the offender and respond."

 For more detail about the tools that I use to accomplish this see my previous article Ten Keys To Forgiveness, in the Hypno-Gram (p.
 6-7, April/May 2002).
 Below is a brief description of the "Ten Keys."
 Each "Key" in the list is a tool that, when used properly, increases your client's ability to forgive the offender.
-The more Keys that you are able to use in the hypnotherapy session the easier the forgiveness process will be for your client.
+The more Keys that you are able to use in the hypnosis session the easier the forgiveness process will be for your client.

 - Uncover any reasons for the offender's behavior then can lead to a sense of understanding.